pantheon-systems/documentation/source/_docs/regions.md

 The documentation on this page discusses features and options that are not yet available to all users.
 </div>

-Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from a Pantheon Region outside of the US default.
+Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from the European Union or Australia.

 During this feature's Limited Availability period, participation is opt-in and available to contract customers only.
 All other new sites will continue to be deployed to the default US Region.
 [Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in your choice of region before the feature becomes generally available in late 2019.